Kawaii: Etymology

+Various modern Standard Japanese words have related meanings such as the adjectival noun かわいそう kawaisō (often written with ateji as 可哀相 or 可哀想) "piteous, pitiable, arousing compassion, poor, sad, sorry" (etymologically from 顔映ゆい "face / projecting, reflecting, or transmitting light, flushing, blushing / seeming, appearance").
+Forms of kawaii and its derivatives kawaisō and kawairashii (with the suffix -rashii "-like, -ly") are used in modern dialects to mean "embarrassing/embarrassed, shameful/ashamed" or "good, nice, fine, excellent, superb, splendid, admirable".

 History

-Original definition

-The original definition of kawaii came from Lady Murasaki's 11th century novel The Tale of Genji, where it referred to pitiable qualities.
-During the Shogunate period under the ideology of neo-Confucianism, women came to be included under the term kawaii as the perception of women being animalistic was replaced with the conception of women as docile.
-However, the earlier meaning survives into the modern Standard Japanese adjectival noun かわいそう kawaisō (often written with ateji as 可哀相 or 可哀想) "piteous, pitiable, arousing compassion, poor, sad, sorry" (etymologically from 顔映様 "face / projecting, reflecting, or transmitting light, flushing, blushing / seeming, appearance").
-Forms of kawaii and its derivatives kawaisō and kawairashii (with the suffix -rashii "-like, -ly") are used in modern dialects to mean "embarrassing/embarrassed, shameful/ashamed" or "good, nice, fine, excellent, superb, splendid, admirable" in addition to the standard meanings of "adorable" and "pitiable."
+Precursors

+The notion of "kawaii" is traditionally traced back to Sei Shōnagon's Pillow Book, composed between 900 and 1000, where in the section on "pretty things" she mentions several things that clearly fit the modern notion of cuteness (for example the face of a child drawn on a melon).
+Kawaii culture is an offshoot of Japanese girls' culture, which flourished with the creation of girls' secondary schools after 1899.
+The postponement of marriage and children that came with the expansion of education for girls allowed for the rise of a girl youth culture in shōjo magazines and shōjo manga directed at girls in the pre-war period.

 Cute handwriting

 In the 1970s, the popularity of the kawaii aesthetic inspired a style of writing.
-Many teenage girls participated in this style; the handwriting was made by writing laterally, often while using mechanical pencils.
-These pencils produced very fine lines, as opposed to traditional Japanese writing that varied in thickness and was vertical.
-The girls would also write in big, round characters and they added little pictures to their writing, such as hearts, stars, emoticon faces, and letters of the Latin alphabet.
+Many teenage girls contributed to the development of this style; the handwriting was made by writing laterally, often while using mechanical pencils.
+These pencils produced very fine lines, as opposed to traditional Japanese writing, which varied in thickness and was vertical.
+The teenage girls would also write in big, round characters and add little pictures to their writing, such as hearts, stars, emoticon faces, and letters of the Latin alphabet.

 These pictures made the writing very difficult to read.
-As a result, this writing style caused a lot of controversy and was banned in many schools.
-During the 1980s, however, this new "cute" writing was adopted by magazines and comics and was often put onto packaging and advertising of products, especially toys for children or “cute accessories”.
+As a result, the new writing style caused controversy and was banned in many schools.
+During the 1980s, however, "cute" writing was adopted by magazines and comics and was often key to packaging and advertising products, especially toys for children or "cute accessories".